 Become a Deliveroo driver

-Got a car or bike with you at uni?
+Got a car or bike with you at uni or at home?
 This is pretty much all you need to become a new Deliveroo driver!
 It's pretty flexible as you have the possibility to be your own boss and only work when you're available.
 When you could make up to £120 a day, it would be rude not to give it a go...

 Bonus tip: If you're going to be cycling all over town a few nights a week, your fitness levels will climb rapidly.
 Just think of the summer bod!

 You'll need to try 2 or 3 of these out to make sure that you're saving enough money to fund your summer.
 When I say 'fund your summer', it will be different for everyone but for me, this meant booking some flights to Portugal with my friends from home.
 How are you planning on spending your summer?